International Astronomy and Astrophysics Olympiad (IOAA): Parent & IP Student Guide

 TL;DR

-Launched in 2007, the International Astronomy and Astrophysics Olympiad (IOAA) now brings together dozens of teams annually.
-Students under 20 tackle a five-hour theoretical exam and a five-hour practical component split equally between data analysis and observational tasks, all within a ten-day programme IOAA statutes.
-Medals are determined from a reference score so that bronze, silver and gold cut-offs are set near 1.0 M, 1.3 M and 1.6 M of the top-three mean.
+Launched in 2007, the International Astronomy and Astrophysics Olympiad (IOAA) convenes national teams annually.
+Statutes outline a five-hour theoretical exam and a five-hour practical component (data analysis + observational) within a ten-day programme IOAA statutes.
+Medals are set from a reference score based on the top performers rather than fixed quotas.

 Registration quick answer (Singapore): Students don’t enter the international astronomy/astrophysics olympiad directly.
 Countries send national teams.
 See the official IOAA site for structure and hosts: https://ioaastrophysics.org/